postmanlabs/labs-docs/v6/postman_for_publishers/run_button/environments_run_button.md

 ---

-Including an environment template with a shared collection can be useful in prompting users to input their own personal information with their own version of the template.
+Including a shared environment with a shared collection can be useful in prompting users to input their own personal information with their own version of the template.

 There are 2 ways to include an environment with the shared collection using the Run in Postman button.